City of Manhattan, MT History

+Near the headwaters of the Missouri River, “Manhattan” (latitude 45.86 N, longitude 111.33 W, elevation, 4,243 feet), became the center of operations for Altenbrand and company.
 These early Montana beer-drinking businessmen created the Manhattan Malting Company, composed of 13,000 acres of Gallatin Valley Montana land dedicated to barley crops for Montana’s beer production.
 Also, they then invested money to create the West Gallatin Irrigation Company, which purchased 28,000 Northern Pacific grant lands.

 The town of Manhattan, 10 miles west of Belgrade, MT and 12 miles east of Three Forks, MT, was platted with the malting industry in mind for beer production and included grain elevators and a malting house.

 Manhattan Montana’s barley and irrigation operation’s labor mostly came from the Netherlands, and by 1893 a sufficient supply of Dutch had settled in the region to sustain this new, water intensive industry.

 With the creation of a Montana railroad spur and an overflow of Dutch settlers in Manhattan, Montana, the town of Amsterdam, Montana, also mostly composed of Dutch settlers, formed in 1911 with many Montana homes built on the rolling hills a few miles to the south.

 To this day, Amsterdam, MT has never been incorporated and, thus, still receives its mail via the Manhattan, Montana zip code 59741, as does Churchill, MT.
 In 1950 seed potato farming began and in the ensuing years it has grown to be recognized as one of Manhattan’s major agricultural products.